Contents: Valve relay ↧ Wheel speed sensors ↧ ABS warning light (yellow) ↧ Brake warning light (red) ↧ Diagnostics ↧ The diagnostic process ↧

 EMUT performs the following functions:

-- Checking wheel speed sensor inputs.
+- Checking the wheel speed sensor inputs.

-- Determination of the wheel lock tendency.
+- Determination of wheel locking tendency.

 - Control of the brake system in the anti-lock braking system control mode.